Myrcene Cannabis Terpene. Strains, Effects and Benefits

 What Strains Are High in Myrcene?

-Maybe you have already tried these strains, and if not, it’s time to broaden your horizons with myrcene rich strains like Kosher Kush, Silver OG or Glue, They also have high THC content, so with the right approach they may just take you to a whole new level.
+Maybe you have already tried these strains, and if not, it’s time to broaden your horizons with myrcene rich strains like OG Kush, Blue Dream, Kosher Kush, or Glue, They also have high THC content, so with the right approach they may just take you to a whole new level.